angarsky/diveintopython/learn/classes/dunder_magic_methods.md

 In Example 2, we create a dictionary object `my_cat` and access the `name` attribute dynamically using the `getattr()` function.
 We store the value of the attribute in `cat_name` and print it out.

-## Representing Objects as Strings
+## Representing Objects as Strings with Magic Method

 In Python, we can represent objects as string using the `__repr__()`  dunder method.
 This method is called when we use the `repr()` function or when we print an object using `print()` function.